 Upon his retirement, he was honored with the establishment of the William L. Stickney Endowed Scholarship Fund, created to benefit students pursing coursework in printing management, printing technology.

-Jim Hopkins started Hopkins Printing in 1974 when, with $3,000 in start-up capital, he began printing out of his garage.
-Today, it is one of central Ohio's largest commercial sheetfed printing companies with 100 employees, 300 customers and $13 million in sales for 2001.
+Jim Hopkins started Hopkins Printing in 1974.
+With $3,000 in start-up capital, he began printing out of his garage.
+Today, Hopkins Printing is one of central Ohio's largest commercial sheetfed printing companies with 100 employees, 300 customers and $18 million in sales for 2015.

-Hopkins Printing has always been an enthusiastic supporter of vocational and post-secondary graphic communications education because it realizes the value and importance education plays in the printing industry.
+Hopkins Printing has always been a wholehearted supporter of vocational and college-level graphic communications education because it realizes the value and importance education plays in the printing industry.
 Financial support of education is an investment in the future.
 Hopkins Printing is committed to training and growing the printing industry through skilled, creative and competent workers.

-In 2001, The Hopkins Family began the creation of the Hopkins Printing Endowed Scholarship Fund in order to assist the future printers of America.
+In 2001, The Hopkins Family created the Hopkins Printing Endowed Scholarship Fund in order to assist the future printers of America.

 In 2007, the Cleveland Club of Litho and Printing House Craftsmen closed their doors, but not before creating an endowed scholarship for Cleveland area students, seeking a degree in a printing or graphic imaging discipline.
 The goal of the organization is to reach out into the future and continue to create opportunities to endure that the printing and graphic imaging industry will find bright, motivated and talented new employees.